-PhD in Marketing or DBA with marketing field or experience required.
+PhD in Marketing or related field such as communications or DBA preferred, but ABD is acceptable.
+For candidates with degrees in communications or DBA, substantial professional work experience in marketing required.
 Prior experience is desirable; quality teaching is essential.
 Successful candidates should have demonstrated abilities toward or a record of research and publication.
 Candidates must also be strongly committed to the educational mission and evangelical Christian orientation of the University.

 Teaching will consist primarily of Principles of Marketing, Marketing Research, as well as upper-division courses in the candidate’s field of interest.
 Interest is in the areas of retailing and services marketing or channels and distribution.
 The normal teaching load is 24 hours per academic year.
 Scholarly activity, professional service, student advising, faculty governance responsibilities, and chapel attendance are expected.

 The Business Department at Taylor has eight full time and three part time faculty members.
 The department offers majors in marketing, management, accounting, finance, international business, economics, and developmental economics and offers Bachelor of Arts and Bachelor of Science degrees.
 There are also close ties with systems, sport management, and media communications majors in other departments.
 There are approximately 260 majors in these programs, making business the largest major group on campus.
 The programs have a practicum requirement and the curriculum includes project and experiential learning components.
 The faculty enjoy a strong collegial relationship and smaller classes that encourage student mentoring.